Environmental movement: United States

 The movement in the United States began in the late 19th century, out of concerns for protecting the natural resources of the West, with individuals such as John Muir and Henry David Thoreau making key philosophical contributions.
-Thoreau was interested in peoples' relationship with nature and studied this by living close to nature in a simple life.
+Thoreau was interested in people's relationship with nature and studied this by living close to nature in a simple life.
 He published his experiences in the 1854 book Walden, which argues that people should become intimately close with nature.
 Muir came to believe in nature's inherent right, especially after spending time hiking in Yosemite Valley and studying both the ecology and geology.
-He successfully lobbied congress to form Yosemite National Park and went on to set up the Sierra Club in 1892.
+He successfully lobbied Congress to form Yosemite National Park and went on to set up the Sierra Club in 1892.
 The conservationist principles as well as the belief in an inherent right of nature became the bedrock of modern environmentalism.

 Beginning in the conservation movement at the beginning of the 20th century, the contemporary environmental movement's roots can be traced back to Rachel Carson's 1962 book Silent Spring, Murray Bookchin's 1962 book Our Synthetic Environment, and Paul R. Ehrlich's 1968 The Population Bomb.
 American environmentalists have campaigned against nuclear weapons and nuclear power in the 1960s and 1970s, acid rain in the 1980s, ozone depletion and deforestation in the 1990s, and most recently climate change and global warming.
 Individuals such as Hope Sawyer Buyukmihci and Dorothy Richardson have attempted to change attitudes towards individual species of animal experiencing habitat loss and over-exploitation.
 The United States passed many pieces of environmental legislation in the 1970s, such as the Clean Water Act, the Clean Air Act, the Endangered Species Act, and the National Environmental Policy Act.
 These remain as the foundations for current environmental standards.
 In the 1990s, the anti-environmental 'Wise Use' movement emerged in the United States.